Homomorphisms between braid groups: Proof of the main theorem

+The braid $T_{d_0}T_{d_1}$ centralizes the image of $\rho$.
+We may modify $\rho$ by the transvection associated to a power of $T_{d_0}T_{d_1}$ so that $\rho_0^2$ is either the trivial map or inclusion map and $\rho_1'$ is a transvection of the trivial map, the inclusion map, or the restriction of the inversion map.

-\emph{Step 2.} If $\rho_{i,1}’$ and $\rho_{i,2}’$ both have cyclic image, then by the direct product decomposition for $\Fix_{\B_{2n}}(M)$ it follows that $\rho'$ has cyclic image.
-By Lemma~\ref{lem:bn2abel}, $\rho'|\B_n'$ is trivial.
-Since $\rho|\B_n'$ is equal to $\rho'|\B_n'$ it follows that $\rho$ has cyclic image.
-Therefore, we may henceforth assume that $\rho_{i,1}'$ is a transvection of the identity map and that $\rho_{i,2}'$ is a transvection of either the identity map or the inversion map.
+It follows from the semi-direct product decomposition for $\Stab_{\B_{2n}}(M_P)$ and the fact that $\rho(\sigma_1)$ projects to an element of $\B_2 \setminus \PB_2$ that $\rho_1^2$ is trivial if and only if $\rho_0^2$ is.
+If both are trivial, then by the direct product decomposition for $\Fix_{\B_{2n}}(M_P)$ it follows that $\rho^2$ has cyclic image.
+By Lemma~\ref{lem:bn2abel} it further follows that $\rho$ has cyclic image.
+Thus, we may henceforth assume that $\rho_0^2$ is inclusion and $\rho_1'$ is a transvection of either the inclusion map or the inverse inclusion map.